-2.7 Meal and Rest Periods
+2.8 Meal and Rest Periods

-The law requires that non-exempt employees working in excess of five (5) hours be provided a minimum thirty (30) minute meal break.
+The law requires that nonexempt employees working in excess of five (5) hours be provided a minimum thirty (30) minute meal break.
 The Organization permits its employees to take a sixty (60) minute meal break each day.
-Accordingly, it is Organization policy that a meal break must be taken each day by employees working five (5) or more hours per shift, unless six (6) hours completes the shift and the non-exempt employee waives their meal break in writing.
+Accordingly, it is Organization policy that a meal break must be taken each day by employees working five (5) or more hours per shift, unless six (6) hours completes the shift and the nonexempt employee waives their meal break in writing.
 Meal periods must be taken no later than the end of the employee's fourth hour of work (in other words, no later than four hours and 59 minutes into employees shift).

 Time Hours of Work

 08:00 - 09:00 a.m.
 1 st hour

 09:00 - 10:00 a.m.
 2 nd hour

 10:00 - 11:00 a.m.
 3 rd hour

 11:00 - 12:00 a.m.
 4 th hour

 12:00 - 01:00 p.m.
-5 th hour (provide meal period no later than four hours and 59 minutes into
+5 th hour (provide meal period no later than four hours and 59 minutes into employees shift

-employees shift

-If a non-exempt employee's workday exceeds ten (10) hours, then that employee is entitled to a second meal period of thirty (30) minutes.
+If a nonexempt employee's workday exceeds ten (10) hours, then that employee is entitled to a second meal period of thirty (30) minutes.
 However, if the workday does not exceed twelve (12) hours, the second meal period may be waived if the employee and the Organization voluntarily agree, so long as the first meal period was not waived.
-Non-exempt employees must punch out and punch in for their meal breaks.
+Nonexempt employees must punch out and punch in for their meal breaks.
 Meal punches in the Organization's timekeeping system are real time (live).
 There is no grace period.

 Meal breaks must be taken at a location separate from the employee's desk or work area, and employees are not permitted to work during their meal break or rest breaks.
 Unless approved by your immediate supervisor, a meal break may only be taken at the employee's regularly scheduled meal break time.
 A meal break may not be skipped in order to accommodate a late arrival or early departure from an employee's normal workday unless waived in writing and approved by the employee's immediate supervisor.
+The Organization may provide an employee with a free meal on occasion.
+Employees agree that any free meal is voluntary, that it is not meant as a form of compensation, and that any free meal will be excluded from the calculation of an employee's regular pay rate.

-Rest breaks are provided at the rate of fifteen (15) consecutive minutes for each four (4) hour work period or major fraction thereof for non-exempt employees.
+Rest breaks are provided at the rate of fifteen (15) consecutive minutes for each four (4) hour work period or major fraction thereof for nonexempt employees.
 No break is provided for employees working less than 3.5 hours.
 Those employees who work between 3.5 hours and six (6) hours are provided a fifteen (15) minute break.
 Those employees working between six (6) and (10) hours are provided two fifteen (15) minute breaks.
 The rest period should occur as near as possible to the middle of the work period.
 Upon request, reasonable accommodations, including privacy and increased break time, will be made to accommodate lactating employees.